grusin-db/uc-azure-account-scim-sync-py/README.md

 ## Near time roadmap

-- enable incremental pgraph api change feed(https://learn.microsoft.com/en-us/graph/webhooks), so that only group members and users/spns who changed since last ran would be synced
+- enable incremental graph api change feed(https://learn.microsoft.com/en-us/graph/webhooks), so that only group members and users/spns who changed since last ran would be synced
 - enable logging of changes into JSON and DELTA format (running from databricks workflow would be required)
 - enable ability to run directly from databricks workflows, with simple installer